skrey/yellow-extensions/features/release/README.md

 ## How to create a release

 First increase the version number in your code.
 Then create a release at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php release`, you can optionally add a directory.
 This will update all necessary files.
-Upload the changes and send a pull request.
+Upload changes to GitHub and send a pull request.
 See example below.

 ## How to configure a release